-Let me also say this: remember that hindsight is 20/20.
 The decision to euthanize a dog must be made in the present.
 After the procedure you may feel guilty for having waited too long, or not having been present for the procedure.
 (Conversely, some people deeply regret the decision to be present for the procedure, and wish that they had been spared the memory of seeing their pet deceased.)
 Do not beat yourself up.
 Make the best decisions you can, and remember that you cannot know with certainty in the present what you would have wanted in the future.

-Two conditions must be met for euthanasia to be appropriate.
 First and foremost, the dog must be ready.
 To be ready the dog will be suffering, or on the verge of suffering, with no reasonable alternative to eliminate the suffering.
 Second, the people who love the dog must be ready, or at least as ready as they can be.
 However, the second condition must be met within reason; it is not fair to a dog to allow her to suffer for weeks or months because the owners cannot bear to part with her.

 Dogs have wonderful spirits, and it can be very hard to tell when a dog is suffering.
 I have seen dogs with terminal kidney failure smile and wag their tails at the sight of a friendly person.
 Their behavior can belie their suffering.